-LoadModule signalsciences module /etc/httpd/modules/mod signalsciences.so sudo systemctl restart httpd o Amazon Linux 2015.09.01
+LoadModule signalsciences\module /etc/httpd/modules/mod\signalsciences.so sudo service httpd restart

 - 3. Restart Apache. - o Amazon Linux 2

 Kong Plugin Install

 About the Kong plugin

 The Kong plugin is a feature of the NGINX module, which allows it to function as a Kong plugin.
 Accordingly, the process for installing the Kong plugin involves installing the Signal Sciences agent and NGINX module, and modifying the NGINX module configuration to enable it for use with Kong.